Shkirskiy/image_alignement/README.md

 - Performs Gaussian fitting on all images
 - Tracks particle positions and calculates drift
 - Outputs to `scripts_output/particles_tracking/`
+- Logs progress and statistics to console and `log.txt`

 ### 3. Aggregate Particle Drift (`3_aggregate_particle_drift.py`)